|Full Name||Charles Anderson|

 Anderson also lead legislative opposition to the building of 18 pulverized coal plants in the Waco area and introduced a moratorium bill to delay the permitting process while seeking incentives for "clean coal" projects.
 The Dallas Morning News called Anderson "courageous" for his stand against the coal plants, and he was also recognized by Texas Monthly for the same effort.

-A graduate of the Texas A&M School of Veterinary Medicine, Anderson also raises cattle at his ranch in McLennan County and has been married to wife Sandie for more than 25 years.
-The couple has one son and one grandson.
+A graduate of the Texas A&M School of Veterinary Medicine, Anderson also raises cattle at his ranch in McLennan County.
+He has one son and one grandson.